vilhess/DinoBot/README.md

 # DinoBot

-DinoBot is a bot designed to play the Chrome Dinosaur Game using the EfficientNet model.
-It is highly inspired by the code from Akshay Ballal on [https://betterprogramming.pub/how-to-build-an-ai-powered-game-bot-with-pytorch-and-efficientnet-f0d47733a0e7]
+DinoBot is a bot designed to play the Chrome Dinosaur Game using the EfficientNet model (V2 or V3).

 ## Requirements